-This dangling succulent is an excellent choice in a hanging basket or shelf in a low light setting.
+This dangling succulent is an excellent choice in a hanging basket or shelf in low light conditions.

-Outdoors, it can do well in a window box, planter or hanging basket kept in bright, dappled shade.
+Outdoors, it can do well in a window box, or hanging planter kept in bright, dappled partial shade.

 Senecio rowleyanus (String of Pearls)

 Also known as String of Pearls because, like String of Bananas it grows on long tendrils sporting tiny, round leaves resembling green pearls.